 I told you early on that there was a reason for the order of the twelve virtues and how a clock face can help you remember that order.
 You'll notice in the first chart above that the six pieces of armor, as they're listed in Ephesians 6, fall on the even numbers of a clock face.
 Those are the same positions as the first six virtues, and there's a reason for this: the six pieces of armor protect the first six virtues.

 A lot of people, pastors included, think of the six pieces of God's armor as just an abstract metaphor that really has no specific, practical application.
 I don't believe that.
 I believe God's armor is not only one of the most practical things given in Scripture, but the key to unleashing His power and grace in our lives.
 Mastering God's armor is as important to us as Christians as mastering Roman armor was to a Roman soldier, or mastering Medieval armor was to a knight in the Middle Ages.
 But do we take our armor as seriously as those fighting men did theirs, as if our lives depended on it?
 I don't believe so.
-If we did, we would be far more effective as individuals, and the Church would be far more effective as a body, than we are today.
+If we did, we would be far more effective as individuals, and the Church would be far more effective as a body.
 So, it is metaphorical, but it is also very practical.
 Plus, it's a command.
 This article is designed to help you apply this scripture to your life.

 Armor is a technical thing that takes technical know-how to master.
 By understanding how it works, you can see the corollary between physical and spiritual armor and thereby begin to use it as God intended.
 After that, it is only a matter of practicing day and night to get good at using it.
 Then, when an emergency arises so that you need to use that armor - say, every moment of every day - you'll be ready.